izzyweber/DataCamp/datacamp/TrackProposal.md

   Learning Objectives:
   By the end of this course, students will be able to...
-  - Organize and present Python code with Jupyter Notebooks
+  - Execute and present Python code with Jupyter Notebooks
   - Create, read, copy, and update data in Pandas DataFrames and Series objects
   - Clean, manipulate and summarize data in Pandas by merging, grouping, filtering, and generating pivot tables